GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenario_sampling/random_scenario_sampling.md

 arguably looks better at rarer exceedance-rates (compared with using 12 scenarios for each magnitude bin).
 The benefit of putting more sampling effort into higher magnitudes will vary case-by-case; it is most useful when you have strong reason to think that low magnitudes are unimportant for your study.
+A poor decision could decrease the accuracy - for instance if lower magnitudes were actually important to the hazard and were insufficiently sampled.

 ![plot of chunk ptha18_tonga_point_plot2](figure/ptha18_tonga_point_plot2-1.png)